ShiftLeftSecurity/ocular-docs/tutorials/beautifulcpgs.md

 to know which classes you are interested in, however, the tool does offer capabilities for the user to quickly select Java packages of interest.
 We demonstrate these capabilities in this tutorial.

+It is important to note that blacklisting a package is *not* removing the calls to this package.
+Blacklisting just avoids an analysis of the package and thus add the content of the package to the CPG.
+Meaning, if we blacklist hudson we still see the calls to this dependency but not what is inside of these calls.